Keith Gill

-Keith Patrick Gill (born June 8, 1986) is an American financial marketer and educator and individual investor known for his posts on the subreddits r/wallstreetbets and r/SuperStonk.
-His analyses of GameStop stock and details of his resulting investment gains—posted on Reddit under the username DeepFuckingValue (DFV) and on YouTube and Twitter as Roaring Kitty, were cited as a driving factor in the GameStop short squeeze of January 2021, and as a spark for the subsequent trading frenzy in retail stocks.
+Keith Patrick Gill (born June 8, 1986) is an American financial marketer, educator, and individual investor known for his posts on the subreddits r/wallstreetbets and r/SuperStonk.
+His analyses of GameStop stock and details of his resulting investment gains — posted on Reddit under the username DeepFuckingValue (DFV) and on YouTube and Twitter as Roaring Kitty — were cited as a driving factor in the GameStop short squeeze of January 2021, and as a spark for the subsequent trading frenzy in retail stocks.
 The rising stock value allowed Gill to turn an initial investment into $50 million by January 2021.
-Between 2021–2024, Gill kept a low profile but continued to increase his GameStop ownership.
 As of June 2024, Gill also owned 9 million Class A shares of Chewy, Inc.

 Gill's posts were described as "forthright, spreadsheet-laden content".
 His Reddit username derives from the investing term deep value, as Gill claims to be a proponent of value investing.
 Reuters revealed his identity to the public on January 28, 2021, after an investigation of public records and social media posts.

 Gill gave testimony as part of a virtual hearing held by the US House Financial Services Committee on February 18, 2021, as part of a discussion about when "short sellers, social media, and retail investors collide".
 Gill testified he "did not solicit anyone to buy or sell the stock for [his] own profit."

-Early life and career
+Early life and education

 Keith Gill was born on June 8, 1986, to Steven and Elaine Gill, and was raised in Brockton, Massachusetts.
 He had two siblings, a sister who died unexpectedly in 2020, and a brother.

 He graduated from Stonehill College with an accounting degree in 2009 and holds several school records in track and field.
 Gill was named the indoor athlete of the year in 2008 by the US Track & Field and Cross Country Coaches Association after he won the 1,000-meter race at the New England Championships with a time of 2:24.73, and recorded a personal best time of 4:03 in the mile that year.

+Personal life

 He married his wife, Caroline, in 2016; they have one child.
 According to his testimony before Congress, Gill is the first in his family to earn a four-year degree.